beep-projects/SystaPi/README.md

 # SystaPi, SystaREST and STouchREST

-**SystaPi** provides a REST API for communication with [Paradigma SystaComfort](https://www.paradigma.de/produkte/regelungen/systacomfortll/) units.
+**SystaPi** provides REST APIs for communication with [Paradigma SystaComfort](https://www.paradigma.de/produkte/regelungen/systacomfortll/) units.
 The goal of this project is to make the Paradigma system compatible with every home automation system that supports REST APIs.
+It is build for running on any Raspberry Pi, but you should easily get it running on any Linux you like.
 The project contains an installation script to setup a Raspberry Pi as SystaPi for running the SystaREST server.
-The server is running two services, SystaRESTAPI for reading values from the Sytsa Comfort unit and STouchRESTAPI for writing to the Systa Comfort, e.g. selecting the operation mode.
+The server is running two services, **SystaRESTAPI** for reading values from the Sytsa Comfort unit and **STouchRESTAPI** for writing to the Systa Comfort, e.g. selecting the operation mode.
-**Important Note:** The communication protocols use by the Systa Comfort unit are not publicly available!
-Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors. **Please [contribute](#contribute) information from your system!**
+**Important Note:** The communication protocols use by the Systa Comfort unit are not publicly documented!
+Everything here is based on [reverse engineering](resources/protocols.md) and will only work for systems that are used by contributors.
+Therefore, **please [contribute](#contribute) information from your system!**

 This project is inspired by this post on the VDR portal [Heizungssteuerung: Daten auslesen](https://www.vdr-portal.de/forum/index.php?thread/119690-heizungssteuerung-daten-auslesen/) and I also used some information from the [SystaComfortPrometheusExporter](https://github.com/xgcssch/SystaComfortPrometheusExporter).